Horizon West, Florida

 Horizon West is a census-designated place (CDP) and unincorporated area in Orange County, Florida, United States.
 It is part of the Orlando–Kissimmee–Sanford, Florida Metropolitan Statistical Area.
 The population was 58,101 at the 2020 census.

-Horizon West includes five designated mixed-use villages, namely the Village of Bridgewater, Lakeside Village, Hickory Nut, Ovation Village and Seidel Village., surrounded by greenbelts as well as a town center known as Hamlin.
+Horizon West is a master-planned community consisting of a central town center, and five designated mixed-use villages: Bridgewater, Lakeside Village, Hickory Nut, Ovation Village, and Seidel Village, all set within a network of greenbelts.
 The concept was adopted in 1995 by Orange County.
 As of 2017, Horizon West can be considered one of the fast growing master-planned communities nationwide.

+As an unincorporated area, Horizon West mailing addresses may instead use the city names and ZIP codes of Winter Garden, Windermere, Orlando, or another neighboring city, as there is no post office within the boundaries of Horizon West.
+Mail is instead routed to these neighboring cities' post offices.

 Geography

 Horizon West is located in southwestern Orange County, directly north and west of Walt Disney World Resort.

 Horizon West is bordered on the north by the city of Winter Garden, on the east by the town of Windermere, and on the south by the city of Bay Lake (the municipality which contains Walt Disney World Resort) and the census-designated place Four Corners.

 It was a newly defined area as of the 2010 census.
 State Road 429, the Daniel Webster Western Beltway, runs through the CDP, connecting Ocoee to the north with Four Corners and Interstate 4 to the south.

 According to the United States Census Bureau, the CDP has a total area of 98.6 sqkm, of which 85.3 sqkm is land and 13.3 sqkm, or 13.50%, is water.

+In 2026, phase 1A of the Horizon West Regional Park opened, which included new parking, facilities, an even pavilion, and an inclusive playground.